crisperdue/prooftoys-site/content/number-game/tutorial1.md

 of getting from one true statement to another in the logic of Prooftoys.

-The combination of substitution together with replacement is known as **rewriting**, our most widely used type of proof step.
+This combination of substitution followed by replacement is known as **rewriting**, our most widely used type of proof step.
 So it is fair to say that *this simple one step proof sets the stage for all reasoning in Prooftoys!*